RTCedu/ForkingTutorial/README.md

 5. Submit link to your forked version of the repository on Canvas.

 # Assignment
+Full notation on these examples are presented in solution.

 Create a simple calculator capable of parsing out numbers, operation
 Deliverables:
 * Fork Assignment to own profile